Oslandia/osm-data-classification/README.md

    use [dask](https://github.com/dask/dask) which allows you to process in parallel the data without loading all the data.

-4. To group each user by editor and changeset thanks with [dask](https://github.com/dask/dask), run the script `process-changesets-user-history.py`
+4. To group each user by editor and changeset thanks to [dask](https://github.com/dask/dask), run the script `process-changesets-user-history.py`

    ```